 Internet Multifeed Co. ("Multifeed") provides the location and facilities for directly connecting high-speed Internet backbones with content servers to make distribution on the Internet more efficient.
 Its technology was developed jointly with the NTT Group.
 Multifeed operates an IX (Internet eXchange - where major ISPs exchange network traffic) named JPNAP.
-We account for Multifeed as an equity method investee with a 33.0% ownership.
-IIJ's ownership in Multifeed increased from 32.0% to 33.0% in December 2011 through the purchase of Multifeed shares from Multifeed minority shareholders.
+As of March 31, 2013, Multifeed is our equity method investee with a 33.0% ownership.